-HIST 1301 United States History I ......3:3:0
+HIST 1301 United States History I 3:3:0 Available online.

-A survey of the social, political, economic, cultural, and intellectual history of the United States from pre-Columbian Civil the era the to War/Reconstruction period.
-United States History I includes the study of pre-Columbian, colonial, revolutionary, early national, slavery sectionalism, and the Civil War/Reconstruction eras.
+A survey of the social, political, economic, cultural, and intellectual history of the United States from the pre-Columbian era to the Civil War/Reconstruction period.
+United States History I includes the study of pre-Columbian, colonial, revolutionary, early national, slavery and sectionalism, and the Civil War/Reconstruction eras.
 Themes that may be addressed in United States History I include: American settlement and diversity, American culture, religion, civil and human rights, technological change, economic change, immigration and migration, and creation of the federal government.